SanjitRaman/RISC-V-cpu/testbench/control_unit/readme.md

 # Test Methodology for Control Unit

-This testbench is written in C++ and uses the [Google Test framework](/testbench/readme.md) to test a control unit in a RISC-V processor.
+This testbench is written in C++ and uses the [Google Test framework](/testbench/readme.md) to test a control unit [(specification found here)](/rtl/control_unit/readme.md) in a RISC-V processor.
 The control unit is responsible for generating control signals based on the instruction type and opcode.

 ## Class: ControlUnitTest